Skip to main content

 • Comfortable lodges and hotels

-• Refugios or camping (incl all equipment required) in Torres Del Paine and basic homestay/estancia in Candelario Mancilla
+• Camping (incl all equipment required) in Torres Del Paine and basic homestay/estancia in Candelario Mancilla

 • One group transfer included in Balmaceda on day 1 and from Torres del Paine to Punta Arenas on day 15